-The song has only 3 chords and the progression of the song goes like Am7-F-C. The strumming pattern of the song goes like DU DU DU DU D D D.
+The song has only 3 chords and the progression goes like Am7-F-C. The strumming pattern is DU DU DU DU D D D.

 Wonderwall is an amazing song that you should learn on an acoustic guitar.
-The crispy and simple strumming pattern behind the song is very ear pleasing and makes this song a must learn.
+The crispy and simple strumming pattern in the song is very ear-pleasing and makes this song a must-learn.

-To get the sound as in the record you have to use the capo in the second fret and the chords will be E-A-D-G-B-E.
+To get the sound as in the record you have to use the capo in the second fret.

-For no capo version, the intro chord progression goes like Em9#, G, Dsus4, and A7sus4.
+For no capo version, the intro chord progression goes like Em9#, G, Dsus4-A7sus4.
 Here is an awesome tutorial of Wonderwall ( no capo ) by Marcos Alberto that you can refer to for more details like strumming pattern and chord progression for the bridge and verse of the song.